labeattie/testpreviewsite/_posts/2022-03-14-drilled-shaft-column-circular.md

 ![seg_centroid](/testpreviewsite/assets/edd_pm/segment_centroid_inv.jpg){: width="400" }

 Through symmetry, we know that the centroid of this half of the circular segment is the same as the centroid for the whole segment.
-The quation for a circle is shown below, and then we put it in terms of y.
+The equation for a circle is shown below, which we then put in terms of y.

 $$R^2 = x^2+y^2 \\[0.5em]
 y = \sqrt{R^2-x^2}$$

-THe general formula for finding a centroid through integration is shown below.
+The general formula for finding a centroid through integration is shown below.

 $$\bar{x} = \frac{\int_a^bxf(x)dx}{\int_a^bf(x)dx}$$

 Where the denominator is just equal to the area under the curve.
-In our case this looks like this.
+In our case it looks like this.

 $$\bar{x} = \frac{\int_{R-\delta}^Rx\sqrt{R^2-x^2}dx}{\int_{R-\delta}^R\sqrt{R^2-x^2}dx} \tag{4}$$

-Fortunately, the denominator is equal to one-half of of the total segment area and is already known from the calculation above.
+Fortunately, the denominator is equal to one-half of of the total segment area and is already known from Eqn.
+3 above.

 $$\int_{R-\delta}^R\sqrt{R^2-x^2}dx \\[0.5em]
 = \frac{1}{2}(R^2cos^{-1}(\frac{R-\delta}{R})-(R-\delta)\sqrt{2r\delta-\delta^2})$$

 Now we can put our attention toward integrating the numerator.

-$$\int_{R-\delta}^Rx\sqrt{R^2-x^2}dx = R\int{_R-\delta}^Rx\sqrt{1-\frac{x^2}{R^2}}dx \tag{5}$$
+$$\int_{R-\delta}^Rx\sqrt{R^2-x^2}dx = R\int_{R-\delta}^Rx\sqrt{1-\frac{x^2}{R^2}}dx \tag{5}$$

 Yikes.
 Now it's time to dust off some trigonometric substitution from back in Calculus 2.
 We will use the substitution: